4.3 The Absence of Divine Mercy

 With this in mind, may I suggest that more must be said to resolve this enigmatic beginning of human history, especially if we want to proclaim the biblical narrative coherently as the ultimate and compelling answer to the meaning of life in this broken world?

-I shall propose for the reader’s consideration that God’s hiddenness related to the fall of Adam and Eve was nothing short of intentional; His non-intervention during their temptation by Satan was deliberate; His delayed appearance on the scene only after Adam and Eve had yielded to Satan’s temptation may seem tardy and negligent on the surface, but was divinely calculated well in advance.
+I propose for the reader’s consideration that God’s hiddenness related to the fall of Adam and Eve was nothing short of intentional; His non-intervention during their temptation by Satan was deliberate; His delayed appearance on the scene only after Adam and Eve had yielded to Satan’s temptation may seem tardy and negligent on the surface, but was divinely calculated well in advance.
 But why?
 This is the question we must ask.

 Let’s turn now to another biblical narrative for some clues to this divine enigma—a narrative in which God was similarly hidden—the Book of Job in the Old Testament.